madmachineio/docs/docs/overview/software/mm-sdk.md

 ---
-title: Use MM SDK
+title: MM SDK
 description: For advanced users, you don't need to download the MadMachine IDE.
 You can edit your code wherever you like and use mm sdk to build it into the bin file.
 ---

-# Use MM SDK
+# MM SDK

 ## MM SDK